angeldollface/doll-software-license/README.markdown

 In my opinion, there is a lot wrong with the licensing schemes that exist for FOSS software.
 I made this license for the following reasons:

-- A lot of companies use FOSS software but neither credit nor compensate the developers of this FOSS software.
+- A lot of companies use FOSS software, but neither credit nor compensate the developers of this FOSS software.
 - This license still respects the basic principles of FOSS software but aggressively forbids companies or other parties from doing the following:
   - a) Using your FOSS project for commercial purposes without compensating you and/or crediting you.
-  - b) Deriving something from your FOSS project and filing a patent without your consent or compensation of some sort.
+  - b) Deriving something from your FOSS project and filing a patent without your consent or without compensating you.

 ## ABBREVIATIONS :gear: